onfabric/onfabric-full-stack-interview/README.md

 - Update the API interface to expose these new fields to the frontend
 - Update the types / table columns in the front end to show these new fields.

-## Task 3: Pagination
+### Task 3: Pagination

 You will have noticed by now that we are reading in _a lot_ of data when we ask for the user requests.
 You're job is to paginate the user requests so the client only has 10 items in the state at a time.

 (If you're not familair with `sqlalchemy` you might want to look at the methods `offset` and `limit`).

-## Task 4: UI
+### Task 4: Polling

-The UI looks really bad - fix it.
+When we make requests with a key, we don't see the change in the UI until we reload the page or toggle selected api keys.
+While an api key is selected, poll the user requests for that key every 5 seconds.
+We should be able to see in the UI that we are re-fetching the requests.

-## Task 5: User Requests Download
+### Task 5: User requests download

-Add the ability to download the user requests table from the frontend.
+Add the ability to download the user requests table from the frontend as a csv.

+### Task 6: Order requests by duration

+Add the ability to sort the table by request latency.
+Don't worry about editing the `Table` component, a toggle above the table is fine.

+### Task 7: Charts (optional if you have time)

+With a charting library of your choice, visualise the request latency in a chart below the `userRequest` table.
+Determine the most useful visualisation of this data.

+## Thanks!
+When you're done with the task, create a new (private) github repo and add @jskerman + fire through an email notifying us that you're complete and ready for review.